ska-sa/katsdpsigproc/doc/user/builtin-ops.rst

 Built-in operations
 ===================

-There are a small number of built-in :doc:`accel/operations` provided.
+There are a small number of built-in :doc:`operations` provided.
 Some of them are quite general-purpose, which some others were developed for a specific radio-astronomy pipeline and might not be useful elsewhere, but could be seen as examples.